 Even though it was born by classical capitalist economists, development economics differs from economics widely applied in capitalist countries, namely traditional neoclassical economics, which is liberal but not socialist economics, centralized ala Marxist.
 Development economics is exceptional because it specifically studies countries in the third world, which are developing countries and, on average, live with underdevelopment.
-Development economics is economics that recognizes and demonstrates that the existing conventional economics, namely capitalist economics and socialist economics, is unable to overcome various economic problems in developing countries.
+Development economics is economics is economics and socialist economics, namely capitalist economics and socialist economics, is unable to overcome various economic problems in developing countries.